gemc/docs/webPage/source/index.rst

 	<script src="https://embed.github.com/view/3d/gemc/detectors/master/forFun/enterprise.stl?width=250"></script>
 	<br>
    <small> <i> gemc can import models from CAD and GDML.
 Left: the upper gastrointestinal system is modeled in CAD.
 It can be
-   imported in GEMC and made it sensitive so radiation doses can be measured.
+   imported in GEMC and made it sensitive so that radiation doses can be measured.
 Right: the mighty USS Enterprise NCC 1701-A can be used to shoot protons torpedos.
+These stl files are directly imported in GEMC.
+Use the mouse to interact with the picture.
    </i></small></center><br><br>

 Simulations are application independent
 =======================================

-The geometry and sensitivity is application independent.

-The materials, digitization, electromagnetic fields, output format are application independent.
+Once the user defined setup is loaded, it is translated in geant4.
+This includes:

+- geometry
+- materials
+- mirrors
+- physics list
+- digitization
+- electromagnetic fields

+All particles are transported through matters and produce radiation.
+The geant4 results are then collected and organized according to user preferences.

+|

 .. image:: gemcArchitecture.png
 	:width: 90%